FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-01-updating-angular-app-to-ngrx-8.md

 ## Updating the components

 As we have no Action Enum anymore and working directly with the methods created we have to update our components as well.
-Before we created a new class of the action with `new xyzAction(...)` or just `new xyz(...)` like
+Before we created a new class of the action with `new xyzAction(...)` or `new xyz(...)` like

 ```
 import {